Christopher Pere Ajuwa: Death

-In the fall of 2016 Pere took ill and went into hospital.
-He was diagnosed with late end stage prostate cancer.
+In the fall of 2016 Pere was diagnosed with late end stage prostate cancer.
 He returned to his home but withdrew from the public and public functions.
 He died on Monday, 31 January 2017 at his residence in Port Harcourt.
-His last words were “Jesus have mercy on me”.
-He past in his sleep from complication due to Prostate cancer.

 Governor Seriake Henry Dickson described Pere's death as sad, shocking and a monumental loss to the Government and people of Bayelsa State.
 Speaking at a funeral service held at the Chief DSP Alamieyeseigha Banquet Hall in Yenagoa, in honour of the deceased, Dickson remarked that Pere's contributions to the socio-economic and political growth of Bayelsa state and Nigeria will be forever remembered.
-For Pere's numerous and outstanding contributions, the governor announced the renaming of the popular Azikoro road after him which he said has become the culture of his administration to honour every true son and daughter of the state who made significant impression in various areas.